-1 Total number of students (headcount) in provision which is within the scope of Higher Education Review (see paragraph 18) < 100 2 reviewers 100-999 3 reviewers ≥1,000 4 reviewers 2 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 < 10% 0 reviewers proportion of measure 1 ≥ 10% + 1 reviewer 3 3 Students studying wholly outside the UK as a proportion of measure 1 < 5% 0 reviewers ≥ 5% +1 reviewer 4a , , , < 5 0 reviewers providers that degree-awarding bodies work with to deliver complete degree courses ≥ 5 +1 reviewer (unless team size has already reached 6) 4b 4b Number of different degree-awarding bodies and other awarding organisations < 5 0 reviewers ≥ 5 + 1 reviewer (unless team size has already reached 6)
+1 Total number of students (headcount) in < 100 2 reviewers provision which is within the scope of Higher Education Review (see paragraph 100-999 3 reviewers 18) ≥1,000 4 reviewers 2 3 < 10% 0 reviewers proportion of measure 1 ≥ 10% + 1 reviewer 3 3 Students studying wholly outside the UK as a proportion of measure 1 < 5% 0 reviewers ар ≥ 5% +1 reviewer 4a , , < 5 0 reviewers support providers that degree-awarding bodies work with to deliver complete degree courses ≥ 5 +1 reviewer (unless team size has already reached 6) 4b 4b Number of different degree-awarding bodies and other awarding organisations < 5 0 reviewers ≥ 5 + 1 reviewer (unless team size has already reached 6)

 - Measure 4a applies to providers with powers to award bachelor's degrees.
 Measure 4b applies to non degree-awarding bodies and to providers with powers to award foundation degrees only.10 - We have selected these measures to make the maximum use of data which is already available to us and, therefore, to limit any requests for additional data. - QAA will determine the size of the review team and inform you of the result.
 You can tell us if you think we have got the size of the team wrong, for instance because you think the data we have considered is inaccurate.
 Once the size of the review team has been set at this stage, it will not be changed to reflect any possible changes in the scale and complexity of the provision before the review visit. - At the same time as we inform you of the size of the team, we will also tell you its membership.
 We will tell you which organisations the members of the review team work for or where they study, and whether they have declared any other interests to us (such as external examinerships or membership of a governing body of another provider).
 We will ask you to let us know of any potential conflicts of interest that members of the team might have with your organisation, and may make adjustments in light of that. - At the same time as we tell you the size and membership of the team, we will also confirm with you the name of the QAA Review Manager who will be coordinating your review and the administrative support officer who will support it.
 You are welcome to phone or email your Review Manager, or visit him or her at QAA if you need to understand the review process better.
-The QAA Review Manager can provide advice about the review process but cannot act as a consultant for your preparation for review, nor comment on whether the processes that you have for quality assurance are appropriate or fit for purpose: that is the job of the review team. - Finally for this stage of the process, we will ask you to nominate your facilitator and lead student representative.
-We realise that it might be too early to know the name of the lead student representative.
-Until this is confirmed, if we need to contact the student representative body then we will contact the President of the students' union (or the equivalent).
-If at this stage it seems unlikely that the students' union or equivalent will be able to nominate a lead student representative, we may need to consider an alternative way of allowing students to contribute their views directly to the review team using an online tool.
-Further information about this facility is given in Annex 5 on page 53.
+The QAA Review Manager can provide advice about the review process but cannot act as a consultant for your preparation for review, nor comment on whether the processes that you have for quality assurance are appropriate or fit for purpose: that is the job of the review team.